CALIFORNIA FREELANCERS

 Click here for a current list of Participating Employers.

-• All eligible Freelance employees will receive benefits on an annual basis at no cost.
+All eligible Freelance employees will have access to medical and other benefits on an annual basis at no cost.
+Additional medical plan options may be available for a fee.
 These benefits include:

 Medical and Prescription Drugs